carbon-design-system/design-system-website/src/content/style/motion/motion.md

 ### Properties

-The reality of the web is that [some properties](https://csstriggers.com/) are better to animate than others since some properties trigger more work for the browser than others.
+The reality of the web is that <a href="https://csstriggers.com/" target=blank>some properties</a> are better to animate than others since some properties trigger more work for the browser than others.
 With a few exceptions, animations should be created by making changes to the transform and opacity properties.